Joe Simpson (mountaineer): Climbing career

 Simpson underwent six surgical operations as a result of the leg injuries sustained on Siula Grande.
-The doctors told him he would never climb again and that he would have trouble walking for the rest of his life.
-After two years of rehabilitation, however, he returned to mountain climbing.
+Doctors told him he would never climb again and that he would have trouble walking for the rest of his life.
+In 1987, however, he returned to mountain climbing.

 Later activities

 His later non-fiction books describe other expeditions and his changing feeling towards extreme mountaineering brought on by the many deaths that surround the pursuit.
 A bad fall broke Simpson's left ankle while climbing with Mal Duff in 1991 on Pachermo in Nepal, and is described in his third book This Game of Ghosts.
 Simpson also made six unsuccessful attempts on the North Face of the Eiger from 2000 to 2003 with his regular climbing partner Ray Delaney, all of which had to be aborted due to bad weather.
 One of his books, The Beckoning Silence, was made into a documentary shown on Channel 4 in October 2007.
 The book won the 2003 National Outdoor Book Award (Outdoor Literature category).

-Simpson has another career as a motivational speaker, addressing corporate events throughout the world.
-In 2018 his book Walking the Wrong Side of the Grass, a novel was published by Direct Authors.